-Soon enough, Alibaba’s rivals Mogujie and JD.com followed suit and, before you knew it, live shopping exploded.
+Soon enough, Alibaba’s rivals Mogujie and JD.com followed suit and, before you knew it, the trend exploded.
 For instance, by 2018, Taobao Live reached $15 billion USD in sales, signalling a 400% YoY growth.

 That growth was further accelerated by other stakeholders like TikTok and Pinduoduo and by the COVID-19 pandemic.
-In 2020, the number of Chinese live shopping users passed the astounding threshold of 600 million people and live shopping reached a 20% share of the ecommerce market in China.
+In 2020, the number of Chinese live shoppers passed the astounding threshold of 600 million people and it reached a 20% share of the ecommerce market in China.

-The world – customers and retailers alike – have since then been taking notice of what happened in China with live shopping.
-Indeed, almost 25% of adults (mostly Generation Z and Millenials) outside China would like to discover new products through a livestream event and huge brands like Tommy Hilfiger, Douglas and Walmart have already adopted live shopping, not to mention giants like Amazon and Facebook.
-McKinsey predicts that live shopping sales could account for as much as 10-20% of all global ecommerce by 2026.
+The world – customers and retailers alike – have since then been taking notice of what happened in China.
+Indeed, almost 25% of adults (mostly Generation Z and Millenials) outside China would like to discover new products through a livestream event and huge brands like Tommy Hilfiger, Douglas and Walmart have already adopted the live shopping trend, not to mention giants like Amazon and Facebook.
+McKinsey predicts that sales could account for as much as 10-20% of all global ecommerce by 2026.

-So, should your business jump on the bandwagon and go down the live shopping route?
+So, should your business jump on the bandwagon and adopt this trend?
 There are a few things to take into account prior to making that decision.